MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. From the list of improvement actions, select **Enable self-service password reset**.
 Review the available information for the improvement action.
 The left side of the window provides a brief overview about the implementation, test status, and more.
 To the right of the overview is the details page from which you can select implementation, testing, the related standards and regulatory requirements, and documents.
 Each of these tabs provides more detailed information for the improvement action.

-1. Exit out of this improvement action by selecting **Improvement Actions** from the breadcrumb on the top left of the page.
+1. Exit out of this improvement action by selecting **Improvement Actions** from the breadcrumb on the top-left of the page.
 You're now back on the improvement actions page.

 1. From the top of the page, select **Solutions**.
 On this page, you'll see how solutions contribute to your score and their remaining opportunity for improvement.